 Organization: The Hungarian lessons can be 60, 90 or 120 minutes in length according to your preferences and your schedule.
 You can also bring your colleague, friend or spouse and take semi-private lessons; we have enough place for as many as 3 persons in our home-office.
 We live in the city center of Vienna, just beside the famous Karmelitermarkt in the 2nd district; our appartement is easy to reach with U2, U4 and U1, tram 1 and 2, and the bus lines 5A and 5B.
 Home tutoring at your place or in-house trainings at your company are also possible by agreement, please ask for an individual price offer.

 Even though we can arrange your lessons at short notice, I usually require 3-4 days in advance to book your lesson at your preferred time.
-How to cancel a lesson: If you can't attend the lesson, I need you to cancel our appointment in time and give me notice 24 hours in advance, but at least on the day before our appointment by no later than 18:00 by phone, e-mail or per SMS.
+How to cancel a lesson: If you can't attend the lesson, I need you to cancel our appointment in time and give me notice 24 hours in advance, but at least on the day before our appointment by no later than 18:00.
 Otherwise I'll have to charge 100% of the lesson fee, since I reserved that time slot for you and can not rearrange my day on such a short notice.
 Thank you.

 - Hole one a wait say?
 (Hol van a WC?) where is the toilet?